 Many sections of the Crescent Trail are on private land.
 The continued use of the Trail and the opening of new sections depend upon users obeying posted signs and respecting the rights of property owners.
 If you see trash on the Trail during your hike, please pick it up and carry it out, to help keep our trailways clean!
 Motorized and wheeled vehicles, including bicycles, are not permitted on the Crescent Trail.

 For an overview of the Crescent Trail system, click on the overlapping South and East sections of the Crescent Trail map.
 Hard copies of the map are available for purchase, at $1 each, at the Perinton Town Hall and Community Center.
 The map was prepared and is provided by the Crescent Trail Association – a nonprofit organization of volunteers who help plan, develop, and maintain the Crescent Trail footpaths.
 Monetary donations to the Association and payment of annual dues by members are charitable contributions and are the principal source of funds for all Association programs and activities, for example, to pay for tools and equipment, trail construction materials, printing and mailing of newsletters, preparation of trail signs and maps, and other expenses.
-Call voice mailbox 585-234-1621 if you have questions or wish to join or support the Association.
-Or, write to:

-Crescent Trail Association
+Crescent Trail Contact Information

 The South Section of the Crescent Trail system features: